EVRYSDI- risdiplam powder, for solution EVRYSDI- risdiplam tablet

 Instructions for Preparation of Oral Solution

-Advise patients to ensure that EVRYSDI is in liquid form when received from the pharmacy.
+Advise patients/caregivers to ensure that EVRYSDI oral solution is in liquid form when received from the pharmacy.

-Instruct patients/caregivers to take EVRYSDI after a meal or after breastfeeding at approximately the same time each day.
-However, instruct caregivers to not mix EVRYSDI with formula or milk.
+Instruct patients/caregivers to take EVRYSDI oral solution with or without food or before or after breastfeeding at approximately the same time each day.
+However, instruct caregivers not to mix EVRYSDI with formula or milk.

-Instruct patients/caregivers to take EVRYSDI immediately after it is drawn up into the reusable oral syringe [see Dosage and Administration (2.1)].
+Instruct patients/caregivers to take EVRYSDI oral solution immediately after it is drawn up into the reusable oral syringe [see Dosage and Administration (2.1)].

 • SPL UNCLASSIFIED SECTION